The Local Flood Hazard

 However, there is no guarantee that your property will never flood.
 Statistics show that the 100-Year (1%) storm event has approximately a 30% chance of occurring over a 30-year mortgage period.
 This web page should give you some ideas of what you can do to protect your property.

-Citizens of Oak Ridge North can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, flood insurance requirements and inquiries, and flood zone determinations from the Public Works Department located at City Hall or by calling 281.292.4648.
+Citizens of Oak Ridge North can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, flood insurance requirements and inquiries, and flood zone determinations from the Community Development Department located at City Hall or by calling 281.292.4648.
 Elevation Certificates of all submitted properties in the Special Flood Hazard Areas (SFHA's) are available and on file at City Hall, and copies are available upon request.

 To register for FEMA assistance or if you have questions about your flood insurance policy/claim: